CeciliaSwe/portfolio-2nd/README.md

 Wireframes created usig Balsamiq are uploaded to the assets folder - [View](https://github.com/CeciliaSwe/portfolio-2nd/assets/images/Wireframe_P2_.pdf)

 Game consists of:
-(1) Large start-button initiating the game, (2) randomising the questions value, (3)the category, and (4) displays a questions and answer options within the category.
+(1) Large start-button initiating the game, (2) randomising the questions value, (3) randomising the category, and (4) displays a questions and answer options within the category.
 When user selects an answer, either (5) the score is incremented by the value of the question or (6) a "life" is lost.
-Game is over when 3 lives are lost, or all questions have been displayed.
+Game is over when 3 lives are lost, or all questions in a category have been displayed.

 ### The Surface Plane